FraunhoferIWES/foxes/paper/paper.md

 # Statement of need

-The `Farm Evaluation and eXtended yield Evaluation Software (foxes)` is a Python package that calculates wind farm results including wind turbine wake effects.
-The meteorological input data can be a timeseries or statistical data like wind roses or other distributions.
-Uniform inflow fields are supported as well as horizontal profiles and three dimensional flow fields from other sources, for example mesoscale simulation results.
+The `Farm Evaluation and eXtended yield Evaluation Software (foxes)` is a Python package that calculates wind farm results such as power prudiction or wind turbine wake effects.
+The meteorological input data can be a timeseries or statistical data like wind speed histograms, wind roses or any other distribution.
+Uniform inflow fields are supported as well as horizontal profiles and three dimensional flow fields from other sources, for example wind fields from mesoscale weather models or wind atlases [@newa].

 `foxes` is build upon the idea of fast vectorized evaluation of the input states, making use of the `dask` package [@dask] via the `xarray` package [@xarray].
 This means that in general, it